ckeeze/workersTFC-1.20.1/README.txt

-DONE - make recruits/workers stations obtainable (crafting, villagers are tedious enough to get as is) DONE - change default held items of recruitsto to tfc items WIP change default held items of workers to tfc items
+DONE - make recruits/workers stations obtainable (crafting, villagers are tedious enough to get as is) DONE - change default held items of recruitsto to tfc items DONE - change default held items of workers to tfc items

 DONE - make workers/recruits recognise TFC chests
 - make workers/recruits unwilling to eat spoilt food, (or get a some sort of debuff for it)
+- make workers recognise TFC food.

 DONE - make fisherman fish in saltwater (sometimes does wierd things) DONE - change fisherman items to TFC seafood items